the-turing-way/the-turing-way/reproducible_environments.md

 <a name="Definitions_glossary"></a>
 ## Definitions/glossary

-**Binder:** A web-based service which allows users to upload and share fully-functioning versions of their projects in a computational environment they define.
+**Binder:** A web-based service which allows users to upload and share fully-functioning versions of their projects in an environment they define.

-**Computational environment:** Features of a computer such as its operating system, what software it has installed what versions of software packages are installed which can impact the behaviour of scripts run on it.
+**Computational environment:** Features of a computer which can impact the behaviour of work done on it, such as its operating system, what software it has installed, and what versions of software packages are installed.

-**Conda:** A commonly used package management system
+**Conda:** A commonly used package management system.

 **Container:** Lightweight files that can encapsulate and entire computational environment including its operating system, customised settings, software and files.